- Contact information

 Where to take the seed

-The state nursery program has a network of buying stations across the state.
+The reforestation program has a network of buying stations across the state.
+The buying stations have been updated and are listed on the second page of the 2016 Seed Collector’s Newsletter.

 Seed cleaning and storage

-The state nursery program uses a voucher system for payment.
-A copy of the voucher is given to the seller and a check will be mailed in approximately two to four weeks.
+The Reforestation Program uses a voucher system for payment.
+A copy of the voucher is given to the seller and a check will be mailed from our finance office in the following weeks.